- The coronavirus pandemic accelerated payments industry digitization by two to three years.

-While we saw a decline in in-store credit card transaction value during the pandemic, Insider intelligence forecasts that the value will go back to pre-pandemic levels, reaching $2,107.94 this year and then growing to $2,113.43 in 2022.
+While we saw a decline in in-store credit card transaction value during the pandemic, Insider intelligence forecasts that the value will go back to pre-pandemic levels, reaching $2,107.94 in 2021 and then growing to $2,113.43 in 2022.

 ACH Payment Processing

 Automated Clearing House (ACH) transactions route payments between banks.
 There are two types of ACH transactions: credit transactions, which push funds to a recipient—like a direct deposit payout—and debit transactions, which pull funds from the party making a request, such as a bill or mortgage payment.

 They have gained popularity as a relatively inexpensive payment option, costing less than $1 in fees.
 ACH was designed as a way for banks to process paper check payments digitally, but it has since become more heavily digital-based, with online ACH comprising 27.9% of all transactions by volume in Q3 2020, per the National Automated Clearing House Association (NACHA).
 ACH is growing, not only in historically check-based segments like bill pay, disbursements, and direct deposit, but also for digital P2P transactions and online transfers.

 Mobile Payment Processing

 Mobile payment processing allows merchants to sell products and accept card payments from their preferred mobile device.
 Mobile point-of-sale (POS) solutions like Square offer businesses a payment acceptance option that’s more affordable and portable than traditional offerings.